mlrun/mlrun/docs/howto/remote.md

     MLRUN_DBPATH=<API endpoint of the MLRun APIs service endpoint; e.g., "https://mlrun-api.default-tenant.app.mycluster.iguazio.com">
     ```

-2. In order to store the artifacts on the remote server, you need to set the `MLRUN_ARTIFACT_PATH` to the desired root folder of your artifact.
+2. To store the artifacts on the remote server, you need to set the `MLRUN_ARTIFACT_PATH` to the desired root folder of your artifact.
 You can use `{{project}}` to include the project name in the path `{{run.uid}}` to include the specific run uid in the artifact path.
 For example:

     ```ini
     MLRUN_ARTIFACT_PATH=/User/artifacts/{{project}}